How to Inspire Consumers and Influence Their Purchases

 One of the most exciting ways I’ve seen brands do this is with a gamified product environment.

 Make it Rewarding to Explore.
 Turning product exploration into a fun game already makes the experience more enjoyable.
 But you can make it even more enjoyable by rewarding consumers for exploring products — either as part of a contest or through your loyalty program.

 Personalize Exploration.
 Product recommendations are the digital equivalent of a great salesperson.
 Searching for the perfect product can be overwhelming, so tailor customer experiences with quizzes and recommendations to make it easier and more enjoyable to check out your stuff.

 The Bottom Line

-In the next post in this series, we’ll unpack the Research Stage -- including best practices for educating consumers about your products without boring them to death, and some real-world examples of successful research stage campaigns.
+In the next post, we’ll unpack the Research Stage — including best practices for educating consumers about your products without boring them to death, and some real-world examples of successful research stage campaigns.

 - The New Digital Divide.
 Deloitte, 2016. ↩